Updated on: 21 April 2022

 Landlords can enter the property to do any necessary repairs or maintenance.
 If the repairs or maintenance is not necessary then landlords will need to get the tenants' consent.

 Tradespeople may enter people’s homes to do any necessary repair or maintenance work.
-It is recommended everyone follows public health guidance such as physical distancing and mask wearing.
+It is recommended everyone follows public health guidance such as physical distancing.
+Wearing face masks is encouraged but not required.

 Landlords and tenants should discuss and agree on access requirements for any repair or construction work.
 Landlords need to give appropriate notice.